How can the passive be used in academic English?

 – Highlight the four unique passive scenarios in academic English

-In Lesson 1 of this four-lesson course about passive constructions, we discussed the thematic relations of agents and patients and highlighted how passive sentences using transitive verbs generally have the opposite thematic structure to active sentences.
+In Chapter 1 of this four-chapter course reader about passive constructions, we discussed the thematic relations of agents and patients and highlighted how passive sentences using transitive verbs generally have the opposite thematic structure to active sentences.
 We learned that in passive constructions, the receiver of the action of the verb (the patient) is usually in the subject position, with the agent (the doer of the action) being placed into an optional prepositional phrase after the verb ‘be’ and the past-participle form of the main verb.
 One passive example that we used was ’The experiment was conducted by the professor’.

 When is the passive generally used?

-In this second lesson, it’s important that we next explore precisely when passive constructions should and shouldn’t be used so that non-native learners of English are able to improve their accuracy in this area of syntax and grammar.
+In this second chapter, it’s important that we next explore precisely when passive constructions should and shouldn’t be used so that non-native learners of English are able to improve their accuracy in this area of syntax and grammar.
 While passive constructions might be more common in academic English, they’re still commonly used in general English expressions too.
 With this in mind, we’ve included six scenarios below in which passive constructions are frequently found.